anutron/mootools-depender/README.md

 * cache - if set to *true* you'll be returned a cached version of the script even if the server is set to *false* and vice versa.
 * compression - you'll be returned the compression type you specify regardless of the server default.
 Note that if you specify a compression type that the server does not allow, you'll be returned which ever one it does.
 If it does not support compression at all, you will not be returned a compressed file.
 You can also specify "none" which is useful for development and debugging.

-You can override the default values specified in the *config.json* file with query string values.

 File System Caching vs Other Options
 ------------------------------------